Application Deadline: January 15, 2018

 Louisville Institute seeks to identify and support scholars of color whose academic work is in conversation with church leaders and shows promise to strengthen their faith communities.

-- have an earned doctoral degree (normally the Ph.D. or Th.D.),
+- recipients of an earned doctoral degree (normally the Ph.D., Th.D., or pontifical S.T.D.);

-- be a pre-tenured faculty member in a full-time, tenure-track position at an accredited institution of higher education (seminary, college, or university) in the United States or Canada,
+- a pre-tenured faculty member in a full-time, tenure-track position at an accredited institution of higher education (seminary, college, or university) in the United States or Canada;able to negotiate a full academic year free from teaching and committee responsibilities; and

-- be engaged in a scholarly research project leading to the publication of their first (or second) book, focusing on some aspect of Christianity in North America.
+- engaged in a scholarly research project leading to the publication of their first book—or second book, if required for tenure—focusing on some aspect of Christianity in North America.

 If the institution does not award tenure, the school must provide some form of continuing, full-time employment, such as renewable term contracts.
 For purposes of this grant program, the term “racial/ethnic minority group” includes African Americans, Hispanics, Native Americans, Asian Americans, Arab Americans, and Pacific Islanders.